English To Chinese Transitions And When To Use Simplified Chinese vs. Traditional Chinese

 - The official languages of Taiwan are Mandarin, Taiwanese, and Hakka.

 - According to World Population Statistics, the current population of the People’s Republic of China is estimated to be about 1,390,510,630.

 - China’s population makes up around 19.3% of the world’s population.

 - China is the most populous country in the world.

 If your business goal is to tap into the Chinese market, translating your marketing materials is key.
-Contact Accurate Language Services to discuss your translation needs and to enhance your global business development strategy.
+Click Here or call 732-898-9144 to contact Accurate Language Services to discuss your translation needs and to enhance your global business development strategy.